 “O you who have believed, why do you say what you do not do?”
-(Holy Qur’an 61:2)
+(Qur’an 61:2)

 This short entry is to address people among the so called ‘traditionalist‘ who say, “If you read a book by yourself Satan is your teacher”

 They are simply dishonest.
-They want you to hand over your sovereignty to them, their sheikh, their imam, their ayatollah and in the end their faction.
+They want you to hand over your sovereignty to them, their shaykh, their imam, their ayatollah and in the end their faction.

 Here is the proof:

-So these scholars, sheikhs and imams know full well that any Tom, Dick or Harry will pick up a copy of their book for 20 or 50 bucks, than read it alone and get “lead astray” Why do they care so little for us?
+So these scholars, sheikhs and imams know full well that anyone can and will pick up a copy of their book and then read it alone and get “lead astray” Why do they care so little for us?

-Also, stop giving free copies of the Holy Qur’an to people unless they have guides and sheikhs.
+Also, stop giving free copies of the Qur’an to people unless they have guides and shaykhs.

-Point 2) You mean to say we cannot read the Holy Qur’an alone because Satan will be our teacher?
+Point 2) Would you mean to say we cannot read the Qur’an alone because Satan will be our teacher?
 I can’t pick up Allah’s words and read it and gain guidance and insight without a teacher or Satan will misguide me?

 Even though Allah (swt) clearly refutes such people here:

 “The Most Merciful, teaches the Qur’an” (Qur’an 55:1-2)